 - Independence- Gig workers don't have to be stuck in an office - they can work from anywhere, like at home writing articles or even from their car while driving for Uber.

-- Flexibility- Gig workers can work whenever they want.
+- Flexibility- One of the advantages of gig economy is that the workers can work whenever they want.
 Usually, they'll get a task with a deadline, but they can do it whenever they want.

-- Income- People are drawn to the gig economy because of the flexibility to earn extra income.
+- Income- People are drawn to this economy because of the flexibility to earn extra income.

 - Increased earned potential - Gig workers have the opportunity to take on multiple projects or jobs at once, potentially increasing their overall income.